Tailsxz/HairSalonMockup/README.md

 [Clone the Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Optimizations
 All image optimizations done.
 Planning to implement booking in some form in the future.
 Need to copywrite and replace lorem, as well as think of a new name.
 Also, theres a bit of cls on slower connections, due to the font having to be downloaded.
-Might set up an event listener and fade in the text once the font is loaded.
+Might set up an event listener(FontFaceSet) and fade in the text once the font is loaded.

 ### Knowledge gained from this project
 Learned how to draw inspiration from other designs.
 Also learned what the structure of an HTML document should look like for a standard business website.